trustfractal/did_registry_demo/README.md

 </details>

-### Require KYC approval
+### Require KYC approval for buying tokens

-An example use case of `fractalId` presence in specific lists is checking whether a user has passed KYC, and if they're of a particular residency or citizenship.
+An example use case of `fractalId` presence in specific lists is, in order to buy some ERC20 token, check that a user has passed KYC and that they're of a particular residency or citizenship.

 Here's a simplified example: